Pedestrian killed near Outlet Mall in St. Augustine, FHP says

-ST. AUGUSTINE, Fla. - A pedestrian was hit by a vehicle and killed in St. Johns County late Saturday night, the Florida Highway Patrol said.
+ST. AUGUSTINE, Fla. - An elderly pedestrian was hit by a vehicle and killed in St. Johns County late Saturday night, the Florida Highway Patrol said.

-At 11:19 p.m. troopers started to investigate a crash at State Road 16 and Fortier Road.
-The crash happened near the Outlet Mall and St. Augustine Aquarium.
+At 10:26 p.m. troopers started to investigate a crash at State Road 16 and Fortier Road.
+Autumn Kinser, 26, was driving east on SR 16 in the outside lane.
+Alwin Hoffmann, 87, was standing in the lane when Kinser's car hit him, according to the crash report.

+Troopers say Hoffmann had just been involved in an unrelated minor crash in the westbound lane of SR 16.
+For an unknown reason, he walked away from the crash and was in the eastbound lane when he was hit.

 St. Johns County: Fatal Crash.
 SR 16 @ Fortier Rd.
 Vehicle vs. Pedestrian.
 Roadway is blocked.
 Please seek alternate route.
 Use caution if in area. pic.twitter.com/EsIRVhPgNK — FHPJacksonville (@FHPJacksonville) January 13, 2019

-The person's identity has not been released.
-The roadway was blocked as troopers conducted their investigation.
+The crash happened near the Outlet Mall and St. Augustine Aquarium.
+The road was blocked as troopers conducted their investigation.

 Copyright 2019 by WJXT News4Jax - All rights reserved.